c-cube/datalog/README.md

 ## CamlInterface

-The module `CamlInterface` contains a universal embedding of OCaml's types, with helpers to build unary, binary, and ternary atoms that directly relate OCaml values.
+The module `Datalog_caml_interface` in the library `datalog.caml_interface` contains a universal embedding of OCaml's types, with helpers to build unary, binary, and ternary atoms that directly relate OCaml values.